Learning Interpretable Models with Causal Guarantees: Theoretical Guarantees

-\end{theorem} We give a proof in Appendix~\ref{sec:gen2proof}.
-Our bound has three terms---the first term $8\epsFf$ captures the test error of $f$ relative to $f^*$.
-The second two terms are from Theorem~\ref{thm:cr}---the second term is the test error of $f^*$ on the observational dataset, and the third term captures the error due to the mismatch between the distributions $p_\Phi^\teo$ of treated units and $p_\Phi^\tez$ of control units in the latent representation.
+\end{lemma} We give a proof in Appendix~\ref{sec:relproof}.
+This bound has two terms: (i) $\epsilon(f,f^*)$ captures how well $f$ approximates $f^*$, and (ii) $\epsRct(f^*)$ captures the error of the oracle $f^*$.
+While this bound is stated in terms of exact errors, it easily extends to a finite sample bound using standard assumptions---e.g., that the family $\M$ has finite Rademacher complexity~\citep{bartlett2002rademacher} and that $\A$ solves (\ref{eqn:aprob}) exactly.

-While the bound in Theorem~\ref{thm:gen2} is stated according to the exact error of $\hat f$ with respect to $f^*$, it can be straightforwardly converted to a finite sample bound using standard assumptions---e.g., that the model family $\M$ has finite Rademacher complexity~\cite{bartlett2002rademacher} and that $\A$ solves (\ref{eqn:aprob}) exactly.
-The other terms can similarly be converted into finite-sample bounds~\cite{shalit2017}.
+\textbf{Optimal interpretable model bound.} We now show how to bound the error compared to the ``best possible'' model in the model family.
+In particular, let

-Finally, note that we can estimate $\epsFf$ on a held-out test set $(\DF)_{\text{test}}$ of observational data---it is simply the loss of $f$ on the dataset constructed from $\D_{f^*,\text{test}}$ constructed from $(\DF)_{\text{test}}$ the same way Algorithm~\ref{alg:main} constructs $\D_{f^*}$ from $\DF$.
-As discussed in \cite{shalit2017}, the remaining terms in the bound can similarly be estimated on $(\DF)_{\text{test}}$.
-Thus, we can obtain an test set estimate of the bound in Theorem~\ref{thm:gen2}.
+be the best interpretable model for the RCT error, and the interpretable model that best approximates $f^*$ given infinite data, respectively. \begin{lemma} We have